 Anyway.
 Before I got buried in all that I put away my Christmas trees.
 Except I wanted to keep some of them out - because I like looking at them.
 They are really just trees after all.

-I put them on my mantle.
+I put them on my mantel.
 They are perfect for winter.
 And it will be winter here for a long, long time.

 This is also the debut of my first cloche.
 I feel so grown up.
 Holy moly!!
 I'm looking at the picture now and can see the piece of paper I tucked in because that rough hewn oak fake mantle top thing is very rough and things tend to lean forward or backward, depending on where they are sitting.